Assessing 2nd-rank mortgage investments

 What is a secondary-rank mortgage?

-Secondary rank mortgages quite often appear on real estate crowdfunding platforms, especially in Germany, but investors are sometimes unaware how to properly evaluate these investments and the risks involved.
+Secondary rank mortgages quite often appear on real estate crowdfunding platforms, especially in Germany, but investors are sometimes unaware of how to properly evaluate these investments and the risks involved.

 Mortgage - is collateral of real estate which is pledged against borrowed capital.
 It is divided into primary and secondary ranks, which indicate which investor or institution is the first to recover the money.
 Typically, a first-rank mortgage holder in large projects is a bank or other large financial institution, while the second-rank mortgage is charged by crowdfunding platforms or other institutions.